 Example: “This week has been like the most stressful ever.”

 Traditional definition: Completely; absolutely.

 Modern usage and definition: Used to emphasize, or agree with, an idea or statement.
 It’s also common to shorten this words to ‘totes’ when expressing agreement, especially younger people.

 Example: “This lesson is totally awesome!”

 Example: “You should totally come to the party this weekend!”

 5. WHAT’S UP?

 Modern usage and definition: Since this is an informal question, it doesn’t have a formal definition.
-It’s used to greet someone, to ask someone what’s going on in a situation, to ask how they are doing, or to show acknowledgement or concern in reply.
+It’s used to greet someone, to ask someone what’s going on in a situation, to ask how they are doing, or to show acknowledgement or concern in reply, American words and phrases.

-Example: “What’s up with people who haven’t ✨subscribed✨ to Go Natural English yet?” 😄 (You should totally click that link ↗️↗️↗️ and subscribe, if you haven’t already!
+Example: “What’s up with people who haven’t ✨subscribed✨ to the Go Natural English email group yet?” 😄 (You should totally click that link ↗️↗️↗️ and subscribe, if you haven’t already!
 It’s FREE!)

 6. I HEAR YOU